-As the launch of iOS 9 fast approaches, there has been a lot of excitement around one particular feature that is now available to developers.
-When updating or creating apps for the new OS, developers can use app thinning to reduce the size of apps, by using some of the API’s available in iOS 9.
+The launch of iOS 9 back in 2015 garnered a lot of excitement around one feature in particular that has become a crucial asset in a developers toolkit—app thinning.
+When updating or creating apps for the new OS and all subsequent iOS releases, developers could use app thinning to reduce the size of apps utilising APIs introduced in iOS 9.
 Let’s take a closer look at what this feature is, and how it can help both developers and the users they are targeting.

 How does app thinning work?

-iOS 9 enables mobile app developers to decrease the size of their app on users’ mobile devices through app thinning.
-This involves using one or a combination of three processes, known as Slicing, On-Demand Resources and BitCode.
+iOS 9 enabled mobile app developers to decrease the size of their app on users’ mobile devices through app thinning.
+The process involves using one or a combination of three processes, known as Slicing, On-Demand Resources and BitCode.

 Nowadays, most apps developed for the iOS ecosystem are universal.
 In other words, a single app can be installed on all iPhones as well as iPads; there is no need to download separate apps for your smartphone/tablet.
 Although it’s far easier for users to simply download the app once and use it on all their devices, it does create an issue in terms of space on their device.